-The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the test pit locations are presented in Test Pit Logs, Plates 2 thru 10.
-The soil conditions in between test pits may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between the test pits.
+The soil stratigraphy information at the test pit locations are presented in Test Pit Logs, Plates 2 thru 14.

-The engineering characteristics of the underlying soils, based the results of the laboratory tests performed in selected samples, are summarized and presented in the following paragraphs.
+The engineering characteristics of the underlying soils, based on selected samples that were tested, are summarized and presented in the following paragraph.